fizalihsan/fizalihsan.github.io/source/technology/virtualization.md

 	* The __controller-manager__ is responsible for running various controllers that regulate behavior in the cluster: for example, ensuring that all of the replicas of a service are available and healthy.
 	* The __scheduler__ is responsible for placing different pods onto different nodes in the cluster.
 	* The __etcd server__ is the storage for the cluster where all of the API objects are stored.
-	* Pods running in the cluster
-		* _kube-dns_: supplies DNS services for the cluster

 * __Node Types__
 	* Master node